 The share of indebted households in financial distress grew from around 12 per cent. in early 2007 to 27 per cent. in autumn 2009.
 Household debt relative to GDP peaked at 125 per cent. in 2009.
-Various measures undertaken by banks and the central government have since reduced Iceland's household indebtedness down to 78 per cent. of GDP at year-end 2017, or by nearly 41 per cent of GDP.
+Various measures undertaken by banks and the central government together with more strict behaviour of the households, have since reduced Iceland's household indebtedness down to 77 per cent. of GDP at mid- year 2018, or by nearly 48 per cent of GDP.
 Compared with other countries with high household debt levels, this is a dramatic fall.
+After continuous fall of households' debt from 2009-2016, the debts rose slightly in 2017.